jreisinger/docs/data/notes/prometheus.md

 # Tips and tricks

 * Prometheus uses base units (such as bytes and seconds) and leaves pretty printing to frontend tools like Grafana
+* all Prometheus components run happily in containers, except for the Node exporter

 Useful metrics